source-foundry/font-v/README.md

 Any data that followed the original version number substring are maintained and appended after the status metadata in a semicolon delimited format.

+These options do not modify the head fontRevision record.

 ## libfv Usage

-The libfv Python library exposes the `FontVersion` object along with an associated set of attributes and public methods for reads, modifications, and writes of `.otf` and `.ttf` font version strings.
+The libfv Python library exposes the `FontVersion` object along with an associated set of attributes and public methods for reads, modifications, and writes of the OpenType head fontRevision record version number and the name ID 5 record(s) version string.
+The `font-v` executable is built on the public methods available in this library.

-The library supports the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv) and provides built-in OpenFV compliant parsing and formatting of the Version Number substring, State Metadata substring, Status Metadata substring, and Other Metadata substrings as defined in the specification.
-Font builds that follow the OpenFV specification are, by definition, in compliance with the OpenType name table nameID 5 record (OpenType version string) specification.
+The library supports the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv) and provides built-in OpenFV compliant parsing and formatting of the Version Number substring, State Metadata substring, Status Metadata substring, and Other Metadata substrings (name table ID 5 record) and font version number (head table fontRevision record) as defined in the specification.
+Font builds that follow the OpenFV specification are, by definition, in compliance with the OpenType name table ID 5 and head fontRevision record  specifications.
 Full details are available at the OpenFV repository link above.

 Full documentation of the libfv API is available at http://font-v.readthedocs.io/